Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 Laundry rooms are located on the lower levels of all residence halls and independent-living units, and include both coin- and Dons Dollar card-operated machines for washing and drying clothes.
 Residents provide their own soap and should not leave their laundry unattended.
 If a machine is out of order, students should report it to the front desk of the building.
 As an added convenience, residents may make use of the online monitoring system, LaundryAlert, through the University’s laundry vendor, WASH Laundry, by navigating to the website http://www.laundryalert.com and using the password: usf596.
 To add money to a Don Dollars account, please contact the One Card Office, located in Lone Mountain 130; call (415) 422-7663; visit pay stations located throughout campus; or go to the Web site at http://www.usfca.edu/onecard.

 Replacement light bulbs for University-provided desk lamps or the Loyola Village tall standing lamps are available at the front desk.
 Facilities Management will replace vanity or overhead lights in student rooms/units upon request.
-Call (415) 422-6464 to reach Facilities Management.
+Call (415) 422-6464 to reach Facilities Management and place a work order.

-Urgent, hand-delivered mail from a University official that requires a signature of receipt will be registered at the front desk of all residence halls and independent-living units.
-Mail clerks will distribute package slips either directly into mailboxes or underneath front doors.
+Urgent, hand-delivered mail from a University official that requires a signature of receipt will be registered at the front desk of all residence halls and independent-living units as a package for pickup.

 Newspaper subscriptions will be delivered to the front desk.
 Residents should pick up their paper daily.
 Unclaimed papers will be disposed of at the end of the day, as determined by each desk.
 Students should remember to recycle newspapers when they are finished reading them.